rails/jbuilder/README.md

 Compatibility Notes
 ===================

 Jbuilder works best with Ruby 1.9.
+It does not work so well with Ruby 1.8.

 Jbuilder leverages "block local variables" found in Ruby 1.9.
 So when you write code like: